 Whether navigating Canada’s bustling cities or exploring its rugged outdoors, the Brompton G-Line stands out as the ultimate choice.
 But, this bike won’t be easy to find at your local store!
 With extremely limited Canadian allocations, pre-orders are likely to sell out before the G-Line even arrives.
 Pedaal is guaranteed a significant allocation, thanks to its long-standing relationship with Brompton.
-We’re taking deposits for Spring delivery but best of all, we’re the only store with a G-Line you can try!
+At the time of writing, we’re the only store with a G-Line you can try!
 That’s right, we flew to the UK and brought one back.
 Read more below!

 G, is it for Me??